 It was hard work, but I don't regret taking the job for a second.
 I mastered all kinds of new skills: maneuvering a fifteen-passenger van with a trailer attached, cooking three-course meals in Dutch ovens, setting up tents at record speeds and developing a killer work ethic.
 Even though we weren't in the spotlight, it was neat to see how thankful the leaders and the guests were for our behind-the-scenes effort.
 We made some amazing things happen!
 I also developed some great friendships through Backroads.
 There's nothing like finishing up a hard, physical day in one of the most beautiful "offices" in the world, and heading with your coworkers out to "Leader Rock" overlooking the Grand Canyon to enjoy a cold drink and gaze up at the stars.
 Those are the moments you have to stop and think, "What were we complaining about earlier?"

-Camp Crew are invited to the annual Staff Ride, so after working camping trips all summer I flew to Crete to meet 150 other Backroads leaders and hear about their experiences all around the world.
+After working camping trips all summer I flew to Crete to meet 150 other Backroads leaders for the Staff Ride and hear about their experiences all around the world.
 U-N-B-E-L-I-E-V-A-B-L-E!
 Breathtaking scenery, challenging bike rides, beautiful beaches and riotous fun had by all.
 I fell in love with Backroads all over again.
 Halfway through the trip I found out that I was invited back the following season, this time as a Leader!

 I had the winter off from work, so I decided to make use of my plane ticket to Europe and stay a while.
 Before Staff Ride, I found a family in Italy that was looking for an au pair.
 Backroads has a high demand for leaders who can speak Italian, so I decided to give it a shot.
 One month in, I was romping through Italy (with another Camp Crewer-turned-Leader friend) using the language wherever I could.
 I would arrange another language test with Backroads as soon as I got back.